Group & Last Name Index to Full History:

 ||

 Banjo player Wade Mainer [1, 2, 3, 4, 5] first recorded with his brother, fiddler, Joseph Emmett, in 1935 with the J.E.
 Mainer's Mountaineers.
 Born in Weaverville, North Carolina, in 1907, Mainer worked in cotton mills before joining his brother's band in 1934.
 Russell's 'Country Music Records' has his first session with Emmett's Mountaineers on August 6 of 1935 to put down eleven tracks in Atlanta, Georgia, beginning with 'Ship Sailing Now'/'This World Is Not My Home' (Bluebird 6088) and 'Maple on the Hill'/'Take Me In the Lifeboat' (Bluebird 6065).
 Emmett's Mountaineers in that session were Zeke Morris (guitar) and Daddy John Love (guitar).
 Mainer continued with the Mountaineers on numerous tracks to 1939.
 In the meantime he had begun recording his first name titles in duets shared with Zeke Morris in Charlotte, North Carolina, on February 14, 1936: 'Come Back to Your Dobie Shack' (Bluebird 6551), 'Just as the Sun Went Down (Bluebird 6383), 'What Would You Give in Exchange' (Bluebird 8973) and 'A Leaf from the Sea'/Brown Eyes' (Bluebird 6347).
 Five more tracks went down with Morris the next day, including Part 2 of 'Maple on the Hill' ('Driftin' to That Happy Home' (Bluebird 6293).
 Six more duets went down on June 15.
 October 12 saw tracks in a trio with Homer Sherrill (fiddle).
 Come more duets on February 16 of '37 before a trio with Steve Ledford (vocals)on August 2.
 It was Mainer's Smilin' Rangers on the same date, he and Morris variously joined by Robert Buck Banks (guitar), Morris Buddy Banks (vocals) and an unknown guitarist on four tracks including 'Ramshackle Shack'/'Memory Lane' (Bluebird 7274).
 Four more titles went down the next day with the unknown guitarist out.
-Mainer led his first session with the Sons of the Pioneers on January 27, 1938, with titles like 'Lonely Tomb'/'All My Friends' (Bluebird 7424) and 'Pale Moonlight'/'Don't Get Too Deep in Love' (Bluebird 7483).
+Mainer led his first session with the Sons of the Mountaineers on January 27, 1938, with titles like 'Lonely Tomb'/'All My Friends' (Bluebird 7424) and 'Pale Moonlight'/'Don't Get Too Deep in Love' (Bluebird 7483).
 That grouping consisted of Steve Ledford (fiddle), Clyde Moody (guitar) and Jay Hugh (guitar).
 Julia Mainer (wife) sang 'Where Romance Calls' (Bluebird 7753).
-Ledford and Mainer led another session with Moody and Hugh on September 26 with Julia out and others uncertain to yield numerous titles like 'Farther Along/'She Is Spreading Her Wings for a Journey' (Bluebird 8023).
+Ledford and Mainer led another session with Moody and Hugh on September 26 with Julia out and others uncertain to yield numerous titles like 'Farther Along'/'She Is Spreading Her Wings for a Journey' (Bluebird 8023).
 [See also Praguefrank's 1, 2.]
 Mainer performed often for radio shows, increasing record sales, and was invited to play the White House in 1942.
 In 1953 Mainer moved with his wife to Flint, Michigan, where he took employment with General Motors from which he retired in 1973.
 A devout Christian, Mainer dropped out of the music business and stopped playing banjo, though he and his wife continued to sing gospel for church purposes.
 Eventually reconsidering that banjo was not an instrument of sin, Mainer began playing it again in 1961, recording and touring with his wife as well.
 Like Uncle Dave Macon above, Mainer was a bridge between old mountain music and what would become bluegrass via the influence of such as Bill Monroe and Earl Scruggs.
 Mainer died on September 12, 2011, 104 years old [1, 2].
 Among Mainer's numerous compositions were such as 'He's Passing This Way' and 'God's Radio Phone' in '51, 'Standing Outside' and 'I'm Not Looking Backward' in '52, 'On the Banks of the Ohio' and 'My Home Is Down in Dixie' in '61, and 'Don't Write to Mother Too Late' and 'No Place to Lay Your Head' in '62.
 Songwriting and production credits to some of Mainer's earlier recordings on 78 rpm.
-See also Discogs.
-Wade Mainer 1935 With Joseph Emmett Mainer Composition: Traditional Wade Mainer 1936 With Zeke Morris & Homer Sherrill Composition: Johnson Oatman 1922 Wade Mainer 1937 Composition: Wade Mainer/Zeke Morris/Steve Ledford Wade Mainer 1941 Wade Mainer 1944 Composition: Billy Cox Wade Mainer 1953 Composition: Traditional Wade Mainer 1971 Composition: Wade Mainer Wade Mainer 1989 Live with Julia Mainer Live with Julia Mainer
+See also Discogs and HMR Project.
+Wade Mainer 1935 With Joseph Emmett Mainer Composition: Emmett Mainer Wade Mainer 1937 With Zeke Morris & Homer Sherrill Composition: Johnson Oatman 1922 Wade Mainer 1937 Composition: Wade Mainer/Zeke Morris/Steve Ledford Wade Mainer 1939 Sparkling Blue Eyes Composition: Billy Cox Wade Mainer 1941 Composition: Wade Mainer Wade Mainer 1953 Composition: Wade Mainer Wade Mainer 1971 Composition: Wade Mainer Wade Mainer 1989 Live with Julia Mainer Live with Julia Mainer

 |